Recently, I’ve spiced up literature lessons with infographics.

 Celebrate creativity.

 What font embodies each character?
-Is the picture accurate?
+Are the illustrations accurate?
 What colors best fit a character or theme?
 Students may have a different image of a character.
 Perfect!
 Draw the character, take a picture, and upload it for the infographic.
 Spruce up your infographic lesson plan.
+Learn from what they create and the way students experience literature.

-Part of media literacy is understanding that colors, shapes, and fonts contribute to the overall meaning of a message.
+Part of media literacy and cultural literacy is understanding that colors, shapes, and fonts contribute to the overall meaning of a message.
 Be sure to point out the intentional and perhaps unintentional messages students might send as they develop their infographics.
+You can find strong and poor examples on Snapchat, Instagram, and YouTube.

-Programs and apps exist for digital ones, but I didn’t have good luck with them.
+Programs and apps exist for digital ones, but as I previously mentioned, students sometimes want to show their art chops rather than study great literature.
 I used basic shapes and designs in Powerpoint.
 Then, I encouraged students to add pictures from around the web.

 I enjoy infographics because students are familiar with them.
-They are simple organizational tools that allow students to categorize information, and honestly, you can add an infographic lesson plan to other areas of class.
+They are simple organizational tools, note outlines, and reflections that allow students to categorize information.
+Honestly, you can add an infographic lesson plan to other areas of class.
 Teachers can differentiate assignments with them and clarify confusion on an individual level.
 If you have established literature activities that you and your students love, you can probably add in infographics.

 Infographics are a non-intimidating way to review a story or focus on a character.
 Currently, I built infographics to analyze characters.
 Let me know what has worked for you.